MSW Frequently Asked Questions

 Our admission committee is made up of faculty and they recommend all admission decisions.

 When will the admission decision be made?

-After we receive a complete application, our committee needs between four and six weeks to evaluate an application once it is complete.
+After we receive a complete application, our committee needs between four and eight weeks to evaluate an application once it is complete.